WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 > 👆 attaching to a session by default

-In my `~/.bashrc` or `~/.zshrc` I add the ta command to automatically connect to tmux.
-Whenever I open my terminal I am automatically dropped into a tmux session, but if I am opening a split within tmux It's smart enough to know not to nest tmux sessions.
+In my `~/.bashrc` or `~/.zshrc` I add the `ta` command to keep myself in a tmux session at all times.
+Whenever I open my terminal, I am automatically dropped into a tmux session, but if I am opening a split while in tmux it's smart enough to know not to nest tmux sessions.

 ``` bash
 ta
 ```

-Another article can dive into my `ta` command, this one is more about the methodology, workflow, and keybinds to get me there.
+Another article can dive into my `ta` command.
+This one is more about the methodology, workflow, and keybindings to get me there.
 It's available in my [devtainer repo](https://github.com/WaylonWalker/devtainer/blob/main/bin/ta).

-### but theres more
+### but there's more

 _gettin fuzzy_

-Give it a directory and a `fzy` dropdown will let you choose a subdirectory to start your session in, and name the session after that directory.
+Give it a directory, and a `fzy` dropdown will let you choose a subdirectory to start your session in, and name the session after that directory.

 ``` bash